trstovall/lamora/arthur.md

 Give necessity.
 Sell luxury.
 Seek not retribution, but justice (truth shared).

-People were given dominion over nature.
+We were given dominion over nature.
 Dominion is not domination.
 Model justice, and nature will follow.

 1987 - 1945 = 42.
 47 = 11.

+---

 ## 7.